Background pattern

 • Seizures (attacks), see also the "Warnings and precautions" section.

-• Yellowish skin and whitening of the eyes, which are signs of liver function alteration (hepatitis).
+• Yellowish skin and whitening of the eyes, signs of liver function alteration/hepatitis.

-• Experiencing rapid or irregular heartbeats or dizziness, symptoms that may indicate a life-threatening condition known as Torsade de Pointes.
+• If you experience rapid or irregular heartbeats or fainting, symptoms that may indicate a life-threatening condition known as Torsade de Pointes.

-• Thoughts of self-harm or suicidal thoughts, see also the "Warnings and precautions" section.
+• Thoughts of harming yourself or thoughts of killing yourself, see also the "Warnings and precautions" section.

 In addition to the above, the following side effects have been reported: